-- Give farmers incentives to plant more crops to lower food prices rather than, as is the case currently, incentives to keep fields fallow to keep food prices higher.
+- Give farmers incentives to plant more crops to LOWER FOOD PRICES rather than, as is the case currently, incentives to keep fields fallow to keep food prices higher.

-- Eat corn instead of burning it; Eliminate gasoline ethanol mandates and halt ethanol production.
+- Eat corn instead of burning it; eliminate gasoline ethanol mandates and halt ethanol production.

-- Lower corn prices resulting from the elimination of ethanol in gasoline also means lower (animal) feed prices followed by lower beef and chicken prices.
+- Lower corn prices resulting from the elimination of ethanol in gasoline means lower (animal) feed prices followed by lower beef and chicken prices.

 c) Create Jobs for Americans in America

 Our federal government spends an unimaginable amount of money each year.
 Why isn't this money spent entirely on American-made goods and materials?
-Why can steel made in China be used to build United States Navy ships when it's taxpayer money being used to buy those ships and it is a matter of national security to have a strong steel industry?
+Why can steel made in China be used to build United States Navy ships when it's taxpayer money being used to buy those ships and it is a matter of national security to have a strong steel industry in America?
 And to make matters worse, our trade deficit with China helps China fund their own military buildup that now includes their own aircraft carriers.

 American companies move operations abroad then import their goods back to America and we let them do it without any penalty.
 The businesses will return to America when the business taxes are eliminated but for those that don't, recognize that "merchants have no country" and apply tariffs to every non-food item that is composed of 50% or more dollar value of foreign made parts and/or labor.
 50% is a good compromise between free-trade and protectionism.
 All goods sold in America will contain at least 50% (dollar value) made in America parts and/or labor.
 Along with the elimination of corporate taxes this will bring blue collar jobs back to America.
 As Patrick J. Buchanan points out in his column, TARIFFS MADE AMERICA GREAT.

-Ask any HR manager at any company what determines employee compensation and they will tell you that the (labor) market does.
-If the labor market determines worker pay, then stop flooding the job market with immigrant labor because it causes wage stagnation.
+Ask any HR manager at any company what determines employee compensation and they will tell you that the labor market does.
+If the labor market determines worker compensation, then stop flooding the job market with immigrant labor because it causes wage stagnation.
 Put the American worker first by stopping immigration until Americans are back to work with rising wages, then what is left can go to immigrants.

 d) Align the Interests of Congress with The Interests of Average Americans